latin american studies

 Ph.D., Massachusetts Institute of Technology

 Professor Sellers-García’s teaching interests include colonial Latin America, the Spanish empire, and the meetings points between history and fiction.
-Her book manuscript, “‘At a Great Distance’: Reading Documents from the Periphery of the Spanish Empire,” examines the conception of distance in colonial Guatemala through the authorship, transportation, and storage of documents.
-More broadly, her research examines the history of archives, the period of Bourbon reforms in the eighteenth century, and the history of empire.
+Her 2013 book, Distance and Documents at the Spanish Empire's Periphery, considers the early modern conception of distance as expressed through the authorship, transportation, and storage of documents.
+Her current research focuses on criminal cases in eighteenth-century Guatemala.